KentStateWeb/rwd/_assignments/layout3.md

 ## Introduction

-The Great Race is held yearly in Pittsburgh.
+[The Great Race](http://www.rungreatrace.com) is held yearly in Pittsburgh.
 The race organizers have come to you because they're really unhappy with their outdated website, but they don't have a lot of time or budget for a redesign.

 Their chief complaint is that the website isn't responsive!
 Many people use the website from their phones to register for the race and check race results.

 They'd like to do a full redesign in the future, but in the interim, they'd like to "retrofit" the website's home page into a responsive one.

+<a href="http://www.rungreatrace.com" class="button small">View Current Site</a>

 ## What To Do